- Case diameter – 38mm

 - Price – 209 euro (at Watchunique, within the EU, incl. shipping).

 These days, the market for vintage chronographs is bananas.
 Unless you get lucky, it’s hard to get a bargain on a hand-wound chrono.

 Besides, there are a few hand-wound chronographs still in production.
 The most accessible of them is the Omega Speedmaster Professional.
 Anything else is either priced similarly or way higher.

-Well, that’s if we’re talking of Swiss brands.
+Well, that’s if we’re talking about Swiss brands.
 But what if we were to put Switzerland and Japan aside, and look where people don’t wish to look – to China?

-It turns out that they offer a hand-wound column wheel chronograph for roughly 200 euro.
+It turns out that they offer a hand-wound column-wheel chronograph for roughly 200 euros.
 So, why not give it a chance.